SallaApp/Salla-CLI/README.md

 What can you use Salla CLI for?

 - Create your own Salla Theme
-- Single-taps to create your own Salla App
+- Single-taps to create your own Salla App on Salla Partners
 - Login to your Salla Store

 <!-- The starter App comes with an easy _1-command step_ that does the complete setup for your starter App.
 To be ready, you will need some prerequisites which will be listed hereafter. -->